AdguardTeam/AdguardKnowledgeBase/05.ios/05.solving-problems/08.how-to-configure-system-wide-blocking/docs.en.md

 <img src="https://cdn.adguard.com/public/Adguard/Blog/ios_adding_a_filter.PNG" style="border: 1px solid #efefef; max-height: 700px; max-width: 350px; padding: 2px;">

 > Add any number of other DNS filters the same way by pasting a different URL at step 3.
-You can find carious filters and links to them [here](https://filterlists.com).
+You can find various filters and links to them [here](https://filterlists.com).